-My 18 year old daughter's statement is transferring to an EHC plan.
+My 18-year-old daughter's statement is transferring to an EHC plan.
 We have waited over 24 weeks, (despite chasing it) to receive a very poor draft.
 We commented on the draft and were told new assessments would now be sought and included.
-One week later, a call from the head of young people's service to say they needed to finalise this plan to show to panel.
+One week later, a call from the head of young people's service to say they needed to finalise this plan to show to the panel.
 It would be an 'interim' EHC and would they would add in the assessments later but they now needed to finalise it because it was past 20 weeks!
 They eventually backed down and we are ensuring the new assessments are included.

-My question is, do you have any links or examples of what a good description of needs looks like in relation to the independence and self help section?
-My daughter has had a social care assessment and I know this should be included here but it was in a box ticking format rather than written, for her personal budget.
+My question is, do you have any links or examples of what a good description of needs looks like in relation to the independence and self-help section?
+My daughter has had a social care assessment and I know this should be included here but it was in a box-ticking format rather than written, for her personal budget.

 I am pleased to hear that your authority agreed to wait for the extra assessments as, whilst the timescales do matter for efficient and timely completion of EHC Plans, an EHC Plan that doesn't have the necessary detail is not much help for planning or making decisions about your daughter's next placement.

-The vast majority of the provision in an EHC Plan that is working towards self help and independence skills will be counted as special educational provision (section F), rather than social care (sections H1 and H2) or health provision (section G), and this is because it is training or educating the young person.
+The vast majority of the provision in an EHC Plan that is working towards self-help and independence skills will be counted as special educational provision (section F), rather than social care (sections H1 and H2) or health provision (section G), and this is because it is training or educating the young person.
 This is something to look out for - only the provision in section F has a right of appeal to the SEN Tribunal if you do consider it not to be suitable or sufficient, and that is the only provision that is fully legally enforceable.
 The provision in section F needs to be specific - a good rule of thumb is to think about whether you can picture your daughter's day in school or college i.e. can you tell from the provision what support and adaptations she will be getting.
 If you can't, then the provision is probably not sufficiently clear and specific.
-I think that the Hertfordshire example EHC Plan is the better example of special educational provision in section F as it provides it higher level of detail and specificity.
+I think that the Hertfordshire example EHC Plan is the better example of special educational provision in section F as it provides it a higher level of detail and specificity.